-Each month, you must compare your trust accounting records for the month with the trust account statement from your savings institution for that same month and figure out whether your records match the savings institution’s statement [Rule 5-43(2)].
+Each month, for each trust bank account operated by your firm, you must compare your trust accounting records for the month with the trust account statement from your savings institution for that same month and figure out whether your records match the savings institution’s statement [Rule 5-43(2)].
 If the records do not match, you need to figure out why.

 You must balance exactly, to the penny.